 - Managing vast amounts of content with Content Hub

 .NET and Microsoft Azure

-Assets in the Sitecore media library can be faceted and indexed by search.
-The Sitecore media library has built-in search functions, including searching by facet or taxonomy.
+Assets in the Media Library can be faceted and indexed by search.
+It has built-in search functions, including searching by facet or taxonomy.
 Usage rights can be controlled in the same granular role/user method as that applied to content.
 It should be noted that Sitecore also integrates with third party DAM systems such as Digizuite.

 To sum up, Sitecore is the ideal platform of choice for your business, whatever your industry.